Galeos93/ml-interviews-answers/chapter_8/8_2_1_natural_language_processing.md

 > [E] What’s the motivation for RNN?

+The motivation for RNN is to model sequential relationships in data.
+RNNs receive inputs sequentially and have a hidden state that allows to memorize information from previous time steps that can be used for prediction at the current time step.
+This inductive bias makes RNNs suitable for modeling sequential relationships in data.
+Other models, such as a multilayer perceptron, cannot model the relation between different samples out of the box.

 > [E] What’s the motivation for LSTM?

+The motivation for LSTM is to model long-term dependencies in sequential data.
+It addresses one traditional problem that RNNs have, which is the so-called "vanishing gradient" problem.
+This problem makes the gradients on the back-propagation phase to be increasingly small as the data sequence increases.
+This decrease in the gradients magnitude makes the network's parameters update very small too, making overall training very unstable.
+LSTM's architecture solves this by introducing the concept of a "memory cell", which can store information over long periods of time.
+In addition, LSTMs architecture also allows selectively removing or adding new information to this "memory cell" as it receives new data.

 > [M] How would you do dropouts in an RNN?